Skip to main content

 Terminal window

-# Output completion script for specific shell
+# Set up for specific shell

-libragen completions bash
+libragen autocomplete bash

-libragen completions zsh
+libragen autocomplete zsh

-libragen completions fish
+libragen autocomplete fish

 Features